agiletool/kubernetes/kops/README.md

 This step will create configuration and store to aws s3.

-Note: Guid for create cluster configuration from [template](https://github.com/kubernetes/kops/blob/master/docs/cluster_template.md)
+Note: Guide for create cluster configuration from [template](https://github.com/kubernetes/kops/blob/master/docs/cluster_template.md)

 ### Create the cluster in AWS: